-- For Life Plus and Loan Care policies, a best estimate of the net present value of the net future cash flows of each product plus a profit margin, calculated using the projection method.
+- Life Plus: A best estimate of the net present value of the net future cash flows plus a profit margin, calculated using the projection method.
 This method defers profits over the life of the policy and releases them evenly over the term of the contract in proportion to the profit carriers.
-For Life Plus the profit carrier is retained life and trauma claims plus the reinsurance costs of these benefits.
-For Loan Care the profit carrier is life gross claims.
-The deferred acquisition costs component of the policy liabilities is separately identified for purposes of calculating deferred tax; - For Loan Plus policies, the unearned premium, net of commission, calculated using the accumulation method, and amortised on a straight line basis the term of the policy.
-The result of using the "accumulation" method rather than the "projection" method required under NZ IFRS 4: Insurance Contracts ("NZ IFRS 4") is not materially different as the Loan Plus contracts have an average duration of approximately 1 year.
-The deferred acquisition cost component is separately identified for purposes of calculating deferred tax.
-The policy liability is subject to a liability adequacy test on best estimate assumptions; and - For Loan Instalment Care policies, the unearned premium calculated using the accumulation method, representing the premium unearned up to the next premium due date.
-The result of using the "accumulation" method rather than the "projection" method required under NZ IFRS 4 is not materially different as the Loan Instalment Care contracts have an average duration of approximately 2.5 years; and - A provision for outstanding notified claims which have been accepted but not yet been paid, and claims incurred but not reported.
+The profit carrier is life and trauma claims plus reinsurance costs.
+The DAC component of policy liabilities is separately identified for purposes of calculating deferred tax; - Loan Plus: Unearned premium net of commission, calculated using the accumulation method and amortised on a straight line basis the term of the policy.
+The result of using the accumulation versus projection method under NZ IFRS 4: Insurance Contracts ("NZ IFRS 4") is not materially different as the Loan Plus contracts have an average duration of approximately 1 year.
+The DAC component is separately identified for purposes of calculating deferred tax.
+The policy liability is subject to a liability adequacy test on best estimate assumptions.
+On 21 March 2016, 241 longer-term Loan Plus policies were issued arising from the wind up of the Loan Care fund.
+Given the longer-term profile of these policies the Loan Plus valuation method will be changing to a projection method for future valuations.
+This change in valuation method is not expected to have any material impact on the value of policy liabilities; - Loan Instalment Care: Unearned premium calculated using the accumulation method, representing the premium unearned up to the next premium due date.
+The result of using the accumulation method rather than the projection method under NZ IFRS 4 is not materially different as the Loan Instalment Care contracts have an average duration of approximately 2.5 years; and - A provision for outstanding notified claims which have been accepted but not yet been paid, and claims incurred but not reported.
 For Loan Instalment Care claims, the outstanding notified claims provision is the discounted present value of the insured instalment for the duration of disablement, projected forward using a set of claim continuance assumptions.